 How will this expression behave?
 If big-ugly-expression is false, then the expression will produce a legal result.
-In this case, it is plausible for the type-checker to return the type of this value as the type of expression.
+In this case, it is plausible for the type-checker to return the type of this value as the type of a-nice-value.
 But what if big-ugly-expression is true?
 Then the expression will generate a run-time error.
 Even worse, it is a statically detectable run-time error.

-Type-checkers should assume all code fragments are meaningful.
+Type-checkers should assume all code fragments are meaningful (reachable in execution).
 Otherwise, why is the fragment included as part of the program?
 Hence, all type checkers will reject this expression - even if big-ugly-expression is obviously false (e.g., big-ugly-expression is the constant false).